bsxp/marketplace-showcase/README.md

 This code showcases a component tree and will not compile if replicated locally.
 There are references to components and utils that are not uploaded here, and this repository is not configured as a complete React project.

-Visit the page at https://bakesale.world/
+Visit the marketplace page at https://bakesale.world/ to view a functional version of this code.
+Click any token in the market to view the live contents of TokenInfoPage.tsx.